lawanu-tech/lawanuborthakur/README.md

 #### I am a full stack software developer
 ![I am a full stack software developer](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I'm Adrian from Australia, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
+I'm from Bangalore,India and I do Software Development and Design.
+I really enjoy learning languages and frameworks like Spring Boot and Hibernate, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: JAVA  / JS / HTML / CSS

 - 🔭 I’m currently working on this page.